 \begin{proposition}[Corollary in \cite{Henn}, Theorem \ref{upper}] Suppose $X$ is a simply connected finite complex.
 Then the $p$-primary torsion of $\pi_\ast(X)$ has at most exponential growth, i.e.,

 where $T_n$ is as in Definition \ref{hyperpdef}. \end{proposition}

 Also from the definition, it is clear that the $\mathbb{Z}/p^r$-hyperbolicity implies the $p$-hyperbolicity, but the converse statement is not obviously true.
-On the contrary, if the space under considered has finite $p$-exponent, i.e., there are no $\mathbb{Z}/p^r$ summands in the homotopy groups for any sufficient large $r$, then the $p$-hyerbolicity also implies the $\mathbb{Z}/p^r$-hyperbolcity for some $r$.
-For any finite simply connected $CW$-complex $X$, there is a conjecture of Moore which states that $X$ has finite $p$-exponent for any $p$ if and only if $\pi_\ast(X)\otimes \mathbb{Q}$ is a finite dimensional vector space.
-If this conjecture is true, it seems that there may be a connection between the $p$-hyperbolicity and the usual hyperbolicity for rational homotopy.
-Besides, there are some spaces known to have finite $p$-exponent for odd primes $p$, such as spheres, finite $H$-spaces and ${\rm mod}~p$ Moore spaces \cite{Cohen, Neisen83, Stanley}, and for $p=2$, ${\rm mod}~2^r$ Moore spaces have finite $2$-exponent when $r\geq 2$ \cite{Theriault}.
+On the contrary, if the space under consideration has finite $p$-exponent, i.e., there are no $\mathbb{Z}/p^r$ summands in the homotopy groups for sufficiently large $r$, then the $p$-hyperbolicity also implies the $\mathbb{Z}/p^r$-hyperbolicity for some $r$.
+For any finite simply connected $CW$-complex $X$, there is a conjecture of Moore \cite{Selick83, Anick, MW} which states that $X$ has finite $p$-exponent for any $p$ if and only if $\pi_\ast(X)\otimes \mathbb{Q}$ is a finite dimensional vector space.
+If this conjecture is true, it seems that there may be connections between the $p$-hyperbolicity and the usual hyperbolicity for rational homotopy.
+Besides, there are some spaces known to have finite $p$-exponents for odd primes $p$, such as spheres, finite $H$-spaces and ${\rm mod}~p$ Moore spaces \cite{Cohen, Neisen83, Stanley}, and for $p=2$, ${\rm mod}~2^r$ Moore spaces have finite $2$-exponent when $r\geq 2$ \cite{Theriault}.
 The Moore conjecture for ${\rm mod}~2$ Moore space is still open.